gorilainvest/atom-angular-2-typeScript-snippets/README.md

 ### ng2-component

-`ng2-component` provides a skeleton for a Angular 2 Component.
+`ng2-component` provides a skeleton for an Angular 2 Component.
 It saves you time typing the mandatory Decorator properties.

 ```javascript